abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 Functors
 ===

 From this chapter on, we will change the tactic a bit (as I am sure you are tired of jumping through different subjects) and we will dive at full throttle into the world of categories, using the structures that we saw so far as context.
-This will allow us to generalize some of the concepts that we examined in these structures and thus make them valid for all categories.
+This will allow us to generalize some of the concepts that we examined in these structures and thus make them (the concepts) valid for all categories.

 Categories we saw so far
 ===